-Sometimes I wonder if travelers are of a different species than the rest of the world – there are some truly amazing and inspirational Around The World travelers out there doing some crazy stuff just for fun, and/or to bring aware-ness to certain issues around the world.
+Sometimes I wonder if travelers are of a different species than the rest of the world – there are some truly amazing and inspirational Round The World travelers out there doing some crazy stuff just for fun, and/or to bring awareness to certain issues around the world.

 4 Crazy Travelers On A Mission Around The World

 The Guy Who Travels Without Luggage